Sumatt92/Zynq_RT_Baremetal/README.md

 *  Less-tightly coupled PL logic that offloads certain tasks from the PS (pwm and/or hysteretic control of external system)
 *  Manipulation of cacheing to improve determinacy of certain real-time tasks (non-cached or always cached data/instructions)
 *  Use of a medium-speed off-board communication protocol, most likely 100mbit ethernet
-*  Real-time control of a high speed power electronics, either SMPS or 3ph motor drive
+*  Real-time control of a high speed power electronics system, either SMPS or 3ph motor drive
 *  Filtering and processing of ADC data, both from onboard ADC and a high-speed external ADC
 *  Implement AMP using both arm cores and some mechanism of data exchange (shared memory, DMA, message passing)